V1s7a/quantum-pqc-dualthreat/README.md

 This project is for **educational and research purposes only**.
 All experiments were performed in controlled environments using simulated or test inputs.
 Do **not** use these methods to attack real systems.
-If new vulnerabilities are found, follow responsible disclosure guidelines.

 ---